 However, Parker as Alex seemed the glue of the family, looking out for and protective towards her father and her concerns for her younger sisters.
 She advises Joanna not to leave in the storm and voiced her fears about Freddie’s mental health.
 She accused Elizabeth of leaving the room full of memories of their mother unlocked, this led to Freddie’s drinking and near histrionics.

 Parker’s character comes into her own, later in this movie and her role adds much more to the suspense, thrills and storyline.
 But I’d insist you watch this film, to find out what happened next in this film and return to a field alive with the sound of screaming.

 Weeper Rating: 😦 /10

 Handsqueeze Rating: 🙂🙂🙂🙂🙂🙂🙂🙂🙂/10

 The Eleanor Parker Blogathon 2020 No 23

 This film was added to Maddy Loves Her Classic Films Eleanor Parker Blogathon.
 Other reviews with this cast include Sally Field in Surrender, Smokey and the Bandit, Beyond the Poseidon Adventure and Soapdish.
 Eleanor Parker in the Sound of Music HERE and HERE, Hotel, Murder She Wrote, The Love Boat, Circle of Fear and The Man from UNCLE.
 Julie Harris stars in Voyage of the Damned and Knots Landing.
-Jessica Walter stars in Archer, Murder She Wrote, Magnum, Hotel and The Love Boat.
+Jessica Walter stars in Archer, Murder She Wrote, Magnum, Hotel and her tribute is HERE.
 John Fink starred in The Bionic Woman, McMillan & Wife and Columbo.